 Humans are creative beings.
 Someone has created pretty much everything around you: all the technology you use, your house, even the clothes you’re wearing.
 Humans have made everything from cave paintings to the Mona Lisa, from Beethoven’s Fifth Symphony to the spaghetti Bolognese.
-So, there’s no reason for your own creative skills to stay under developed!
+So, there’s no reason for your own creative skills to stay underdeveloped!
 Now, while genius is 97 percent perspiration and 3 percent inspiration, you can help yourself by learning new skills to keep your design career one step ahead.

 3 Tips for Advancing Your Design Career

 Communication is key in so many areas, not least if you’re creating something for someone else to execute.
 In simple terms, even telling your hairdresser what kind of haircut you want is a great example.
 You can have the best design in the world, but if you can’t communicate it to prospective clients, then you’re not going to win any new business.
-One good way to improve your communication skills is to start a blog about what you the expert knows.
-This helps to build your design career by building your brand as the expert in your field, giving your client’s the confidence to trust you with their project.
-Your online following will start turning to you on things like creating energy efficient homes and design tips.
+One good way to improve your communication skills is to start a blog about what the expert knows.
+This helps to build your design career by building your brand as an expert in your field, giving your client’s confidence to trust you with their project.
+Your online following will start turning to you on things like creating energy-efficient homes and design tips.
 Communication will start with your clients trusting you and turning to you for your knowledge as the expert and your design career will flourish.

 Improve Your Computer Knowledge